Upgrade Polarity Server v4 to v5

 We recommend to keep the packages on the server until the V5 server is up and running without issues.
 The packages can be removed at a later date.

-We recommend "n"
+We recommend "n" or "no"

-Final Prompt: "Do you want to remove Polarity v4 directories (y/n) [no]:
+Final Prompt: "Do you want to remove Polarity v4 directories (y/n) [no]:"

 This is the final prompt which asks if admins want to remove the Version 4 directories from the server.